elucian/bee/syntax/structure.md

 **Examples:**

-* let --assign expression value to variables
+* alter  --assign expression value to variables
-* say --output to console result of expressions
+* write --output to console result of expressions
-* get --accept input from console
+* read  --accept input from console

 Multiple statements on same line are separated by ";" A statement is optional terminated by ";"